We’ve just had our eleventh consecutive year of growth here at Scouts Victoria, so we’re proud of what we’re doing.

-In cases of financial hardship, we can often work out a way to have the fees waived or subsidised.
+In cases of financial hardship, local Groups can often work out a way to have the fees waived or subsidised.
 Scouts Victoria also offers grants and scholarships for some of the major activities.

 At Scouts Victoria, we’re youth led and adult supported.
 It’s all about nurturing our young members to develop skills for work and life, and it takes a special type of person to do that.